josemf/keystone-adapter-knex-migrations/README.md

 # Keystone knex adapter with migrations support

 This adapter extends the original Knex adapter developed within Keystone monorep and available at https://github.com/keystonejs/keystone/tree/master/packages/adapter-knex.

+## What is this

+Database migrations allows you to iteratively build your CMS objects and implement database schema changes iteratively without having to write database DDL code by hand.

+We implement database migrations for the existing Knex database provider by extending the Knex plugin class, this guarantees every previously available feature will be present, and includes a database migrations layer on top.
+The migrations we implement are generated from the current and past Keystone list schemas, which mean you wont have to manually write any migration code.

 It provides the following commands: